Candidates who apply by July 1 will receive admission and preliminary scholarship notification within two weeks of

 Or download the application, complete it and mail it with the application fee, or fax (574-372-5120) the completed application and mail the application fee separately.

 Special note: Transfer students that have completed 12 credit hours or more are no longer required to provide high school transcripts.
-However, high school transcripts and test scores can be used to increase scholarships if applicable.
+However, high school transcripts and test scores can be used to increase scholarships when applicable.